Attack of the Blob! (Blobs in a Transaction Processing environment)

 That isn’t to say that there is no record of what is going on.
 DB2 uses “shadowing,” a recovery technique where current storage pages are never overwritten.
 Old unmodified pages are kept as “shadow copies” that are discarded when they are no longer needed for rollback.
 So you lose recovery, but not the ability to rollback a transaction stopped in mid-flight.

 [As a side note: Rule of thumb is to use this feature on LOBS over 10MB.
-LOBS over 1G can’t be logged.]
+Update Jan 10, 2017: As of v9.7 FP5, There is no longer a restriction on LOB size to be logged (used to be 1GB).]

 This feature by itself dropped DB2LOG disk utilization by 10%.
 This bought us enough time to focus on implementing best practices and tackling the larger problem of how the database was using blobs.